 - Emergency Access procedures

-- Data that is moving is encrypted using Secure Socket Layer and Transport Layer Security (SSL/TLS).
-Data at rest is either encrypted or de-identified.
+- Data that is moving is encrypted, with data at rest is either encrypted or de-identified.

-- All interactively and remote access to servers, network and storage equipment is logged on a Security Information and Event Management (SEIM) System.
+- All interactively and remote access to servers, network and storage equipment is logged.
 Database access and activities are also logged locally and centrally.
-All web accesses to the applications from users are logged in a platform and/or application specific database down to the activity level.
+Where able all web accesses to the applications from users are logged in a platform and/or application specific database down to the activity level.

-- Digital Signatures and Message Digest are employed to protect data from improper alteration or destruction during transit.
+- Digital Signatures are employed to protect data from improper alteration or destruction during transit.

 Monitoring and Alerting

-- RLDatix uses several systems and tools that complement each other to provide the best protection and coverage for its hosted application environments.
+- The RLDatix Group uses several systems and tools that complement each other to provide the best protection and coverage for its hosted application environments.
 These include monitoring and alerting for the following:

 - System and Services Health and Availability